Ian-Ma/Ian-Ma.github.io/about.md

 resource: true
 ---

 This site shows things that I've been working on and things that interest me.
+I like data, R, bikes, and generally studying things.

 This is my [thesis paper][1] from Montana State University.
-I really enjoyed working on it, but don't ask me why I have an MFA, I don't understand that myself.
+I really enjoyed working on it, but don't ask me why I have an MFA, I don't fully understand that myself.

 [1]: <{{site.url}}/assets/IMThesisPaper.pdf>